kenlasko/omni/README.md

 You will need to modify the machine GUIDs in [cluster-template-home.yaml](cluster-template-home.yaml) to suit your needs.

+I setup a pass-through container cache in Docker on my NAS, which is defined in [machine-registries.yaml](patches/machine-registries.yaml).
+You probably won't be using this.

-If any of your machine GUIDs are not randomly assigned and the BIOS is American Megatrends (AMI)-based, you may be able to create a bootable USB from the files in [uuid-gen] to set a random machine GUID.
+If any of your machine GUIDs are not randomly assigned and the BIOS is American Megatrends (AMI)-based, you may be able to create a bootable USB from the files in [uuid-gen](uuid-gen) to set a random machine GUID.

 I used PXEBoot and Matchbox for this.
 I will publish how I did this some other time.
 ```